Hitch Cargo Carrier

 Rola 59502 Vortex Steel Cargo Carrier

-Drivers seeking more complex designs can certainly find an innovative solution in the Vortex Steel Cargo Carrier.
+Drivers seeking more complex designs can find an innovative solution in the Vortex Steel Cargo Carrier.
 Made to integrate cargo-carrying with safety measures such as included lights, the product is highly recommended.

-Made with heavy-duty steel, the carrier weighs just over 70lbs.
+Made with heavy-duty steel, the carrier weighs just over 70 lbs.
 It is easy to install, even by a single person.
 The carrier can be installed on any 2” receiver.
 This receiver is placed at the back of the car.
 If your car does not have a receiver, you may not be able to use the cargo carrier unless you decide to mount a third-party receiver on the vehicle.

 In terms of accessories, additional lighting is available as well.
 The manufacturer offers the possibility of adding extra lights to improve the carrier’s visibility.
-Of course, there are other safety measures and good practices applied by drivers who want to stay safe.
+Of course, other safety measures and good practices are applied by drivers who want to stay safe.
 One of the measures is not to load the carrier so high up that it would obstruct the rear window view.
-It is why so many hitch cargo carriers actually instruct on these measures in the owner’s manual.
+It is why so many hitch cargo carriers instruct on these measures in the owner’s manual.

 4. Highland 1042000 Hitch Mounted Cargo Carrier